 With an in-house team, you may be working remotely, and team collaboration in a distant work setting can be difficult.
 Even while working out of the same office, keeping track of every employee’s productivity is challenging.

 Don’t worry.
 We have some useful tips that can help you manage your insourced or outsourced team.

 Read more on the top online collaboration tools for remote teams in 2021.

 Another tip that can help you manage your team is to use a time and performance management tool like Time Doctor to monitor employees’ working hours.

 What’s Time Doctor?

-Time Doctor is a powerful employee productivity management tool used by small and big companies like Verizon and Thrive Market to enhance their team’s performance.
+Time Doctor is a powerful employee productivity management tool used by small and big companies to enhance their team’s performance.